inokawa/edix/README.md

 1. Define your contents declaratively.
 There are rules you have to follow:
    - You must render `<br/>` in empty row (limitation of contenteditable).
-   - If `multiline` option is
+   - If `singleline` option is
-     - `false` or undefined, direct children of the root are treated as inline nodes.
      - `true`, direct children of the root are treated as rows.
 They must be elements, not text.
+     - `false` or undefined, direct children of the root are treated as inline nodes.
    - (TODO)

-2. Initialize `Editor` with `createEditor`.
+2. Initialize `Editor` with `createPlainEditor`/`createEditor`.
 3. Call `Editor.input` on mount, with `HTMLElement` which is the root of editable contents.
 4. Update your state with `onChange`, which will be called on edit.
 5. Call returned function from `Editor.input` on unmount for cleanup.